Motorcycle braking systems

 Motorcycle braking systems have varied throughout time, as motorcycles evolved from bicycles with an engine attached, to the 220 mph prototype motorcycles seen racing in MotoGP.
 Most systems work by converting kinetic energy into thermal energy (heat) by friction.
-On motorcycles, approximately 70% of the braking effort is performed by the front brake.
+On motorcycles, the front brake can provide at least 70% of the stopping power.
 This however can vary for individual motorcycles; longer-wheelbase types having more weight biased rearward, such as cruisers and tourers, can have a greater effort applied by the rear brake.
 In contrast, sports bikes with a shorter wheelbase and more vertical fork geometry can tolerate higher front braking loads.
 For these reasons, motorcycles tend to have a vastly more powerful front brake compared to the rear.